Single this Valentine's? Here Are Movies We Recommend For You To Watch

 Theodore (Joaquin Phoenix) is portrayed as an intoverted, sensitive man who writes personal letters for clients.
-Saddened by his impending divorce with the love of her life, Catherine, and numerous failed dates with other women, he decides to seek comfort from an operating system he named "Samantha" (Scarlett Johansson).
+Saddened by his impending divorce with the love of his life, Catherine, and numerous failed dates with other women, he decides to seek comfort from an operating system he named "Samantha" (Scarlett Johansson).
 Samantha is an artificial intelligence who is an intuitive entity in its own right.
 Slowly, Theodore found himself more and more bewitched by her and her capabilities, while Samantha develops feelings for her own.
 But can their ongoing romance go against the physical world?

 45 Years (Andrew Haigh, 2015)

 What if you were never good enough for love?

 Beautifully portrayed by Charlotte Ramping, Kate Mercer is an elderly woman who devoted her life to her husband, Geoff (Tom Courtenay).
 Nearing their 45th anniversary celebration, Geoff received a letter involving his past love, Katya.
 Suddenly, the mood of the movie changes and stories from the past shake their decades-long marriage.

 500 Days Of Summer (Marc Webb, 2009)